trpc-group/trpc-cpp/docs/en/admin_service.md

 # Overview

-The tRPC-Cpp comes with a built-in management service based on the HTTP protocol, providing a set of operational management interfaces for users to view and modify the status of the service.
+The tRPC-Cpp comes with a built-in management service based on HTTP protocol, providing a set of operation and management interfaces for users to view and modify the status of services.
 Users can invoke these management commands through a web browser or by constructing HTTP requests manually.

 This document introduces the usage of the management service, where developers can learn the following topics: